It’s all in the head

 Aside from the fact that science has proved a correlation between one’s mood and the winter months, known in a severe form as Seasonal Affective Disorder.
 Hypersomnia (sleeping more), an increased appetite, a perceived decrease in energy levels and weight gain are all issues that I have experienced in some form with athletes that I work with, and are brought on by issues surrounding the body’s ability to regulate its serotonin production, among other factors.

 This is not to say that you suffer from any sort of mental disorder, but it nonetheless goes to highlight that a touch of the ‘Winter Blues’ can have an impact on us all.
+No Excuses!

 It is therefore easy for such thoughts to enter your head: “I don’t start racing until March, February will be time enough”, or, “One or two missed sessions here and there won’t matter”.